kennym/py-automate-finances/README.md

 I created this project because I'm tired of manually downloading those documents for my accountant, and because of that would constantly submit late paying a fine.

-Also, the websites of local banks are f\*cking slow as hell.
-If you're a bank employee, tell your boss to fix your f\*cking website, thanks.

 It uses Puppeteer and runs a headless browser and gets the PDF which it saves in `docs/`.
 All the code is run locally, so no private information is sent to anyone.
 You can always verify the source code, and I encourage you to do so.

 ## Requirements